AdamMeyers/The_Termolator/summary/test_summaries/README.txt

      backgrounds.
 The resulting file is
      "Search_for_extraterrestrial_intelligence.summary"

+6) For the foreground I chose "Antioxidants" and for background I chose "Biomolecules by physiological function".
+The result are in Antioxidants.summary

-6) Note that if you choose a topic with very few wikipedia files, it is likely that the system will produce very little output (or no output) in the resulting summary.
+7) Note that if you choose a topic with very few wikipedia files, it is likely that the system will produce very little output (or no output) in the resulting summary.
 This is because a term is assumed to be valid if it appears in at least 3 documents.
 If there are very